 - it is often planned and systematic people do not sexually abuse children by accident, though sexual abuse can be opportunistic - grooming the child people who abuse children take care to choose a vulnerable child and often spend time making them dependent (this may occur online) - grooming the child's environment abusers try to ensure that potential adult protectors (parents and other carers especially) are not suspicious of their motives.

-Most people who sexually abuse children are men, but some women sexually abuse too.
+Most people who sexually abuse children are men, but women and other children can commit sexual abuse too.